Getting Started in Virtual Lab

-Virtual Lab is an easy, intuitive system to use that lets you access programs normally found only in computer labs and libraries on your laptop or mobile device, letting you work with Stata, Photoshop, Microsoft Office, and dozens more applications anywhere, anytime, as long as you have an Internet connection.
+Virtual Lab is an easy, intuitive system to use that lets you access programs normally found only in computer labs and libraries on your laptop or mobile device, letting you work with Stata, SPSS, Microsoft Office, and dozens more applications anywhere, anytime, as long as you have an Internet connection.

 If you have already installed your Receiver Plug-in, scroll down to the Navigating Virtual Lab: Opening and Saving Files, CCI Printing section.

 The below operating systems are supported in Virtual Lab.
 Selecting a link will direct you to the operating system you will need to install for your device.

 Functionality varies by device type.
 Local storage (i.e. saving to a device’s storage) is not available on the iPad or iPhone due to Apple’s file architecture and application permission restraints.

 Installing Citrix Receiver Plug-in on Microsoft Windows

 Start your web browser and navigate to virtuallab.unc.edu.